jantursky/orderlord-help-hr/docs/troubleshooting/translation-issues.md

 It could happen, that during using the application, the user can find the additional letter or missing letter in the translation of the text.
 If you will find this, please, contact [the support](mailto:support@orderlord.com) with the screenshot or the more specific description where is this _typo_.

 ## Support more translations
-If you wanted to have the Kitchen application translated into your native language, [follow this guide.]({{site.baseurl}}{% link docs/frequently-asked-questions-faq/how-to-support-your-language.md %})
+If you wanted to have the HR application translated into your native language, [follow this guide.]({{site.baseurl}}{% link docs/frequently-asked-questions-faq/how-to-support-your-language.md %})

 ## Missing translated text
 The application by itself contains more than 3000 texts (like words, sentences, plural variants, etc.).
 Even that we are using development tools, that contain comparing missing text translations, it could happen, that we will lose some text translation.
 In such a case, [contact us](mailto:support@orderlord.com) and we will solve that as soon, as possible.